rikbosch/PowerUp/Readme.markdown

 ## Settings

 Although packages are environment neutral, they also contain a settings file.
 This files lays out in plain text a set of key/value pairs describing the configuration of each environment.
-Not only are these settings available within your Psake script, they can also be used to substitute into any plain text file you choose.
+Not only are these settings available within your scripts, they can also be used to substitute into any plain text file you choose.

 ## Deployment scripts